Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 Solution:

-To remove sediment and reduce the noise from your heater, flush out your system with vinegar at least once a year to protect further problems.
+To remove sediment and reduce the noise from your heater, flush out your system with vinegar at least once a year to protect against further problems.
 To do so, you will need the following things.

 things are needed to remove the sediment